Aiven-Labs/kafka-button-app/working-document.md

 * `google-europe-west1` has tierd storage available, which I will care about in a moment.
 * We need at least `business-4` because we want integrations later on.
-* I'm going to create my topic explicitly, but I normally use `--kafka.auto_create_topics_enable=true` for testing / demo purposes, as it can be useful.
+* I'm going to create my topic explicitly.
+In development or testing, I often specify `--kafka.auto_create_topics_enable=true`, but we don't need it here.
   Of course, it's not a good idea in production.

 ```
 ; avn service create $KAFKA_SERVICE_NAME          \